gardenshade/mam-plus/README.md

 - Clone this project to your computer
 - Open a terminal window in your project folder, and run `npm install`

+#### For Violentmonkey:

+- In Chrome, ensure that the Violentmonkey extension has access to file URLs
+- Make sure your terminal window is open to this project folder, and run `gulp`
+- Drag and drop the resulting file from `build/MAM_Plus_Dev` to your browser
+- On the installation page, open `Options` and select `Track local file`
+- Click `Confirm Installation` and **do not close the installation page**
+- As long as `gulp` is running and the installation page is open, any changes you save will be compiled automatically.
+Simply refresh the browser to see your changes
+- When the script is ready to be released, run `gulp release`

 #### For Greasemonkey:

 - Create a new file called `user-settings.json` in the project folder